CTAG07/Sarracenia/README.md

     * **Copy this key immediately.** It will not be shown again.
     * Once created, all API endpoints (including the dashboard) will be secured.

+**Please do note** the API has no rate-limiting.
+Please do not expose it to the internet without some external protections.

 ## Configuration (`config.json`)

 Sarracenia is configured using a `config.json` file in the same directory as the executable.